msDikshaGarg/Book-recommendation-system-and-prediction-of-ratings/README.md

 The model additionally takes an external self-given title and predicts the rating of the self-specified title by giving the probability of each rating.
 The rating with the highest probability is taken to be the predicted rating.

+### Results

+### Conclusion

+The recommendation system output shows the expected behavior by recommending the books that had similar keywords in them.
+The books with the most similar keywords were given as the topmost output as expected.
+The prediction system shows a good accuracy after the analysis.
+The validation accuracy comes out to be 79.66% and the training accuracy is 79.74% which suggest a good fit of the data and the model does not seem to be under or overfit.
+Upon further analysis of the loss function the arc of the plot shows a good learning rate and model performance as well which further validates the results of accuracy values.